Judgment Day (2002): Storylines

 Another main feud from the Raw brand was Stone Cold Steve Austin against Big Show and Ric Flair.
 At Backlash, Flair refereed the number one contender's match between Austin and The Undertaker, and counted Austin without seeing he had his foot on the bottom rope.
 On the April 22 episode of Raw, Flair told Austin that he made a mistake and booked Austin and Bradshaw against the nWo of Scott Hall and X-Pac, but Bradshaw was attacked backstage.
 Flair put Big Show in the match as a replacement, but Big Show turned on Austin and joined the nWo, blaming Austin for him being left off WrestleMania X8.
 On the April 29 episode of Raw, while Big Show was revealed as the man who attacked Bradshaw, Flair refereed a tag team match between Hall and X-Pac and the team of Austin and Bradshaw.
 Austin and Bradshaw won, even though X-Pac's foot was on the bottom rope.
 Flair then booked himself in a six-man tag team match on the May 6 episode of Raw, teaming with Bradshaw and Austin against the nWo.
 However, Flair turned on Austin and booked himself and Big Show against Austin in a handicap match at Judgment Day.
 On the May 13 episode of Raw, Austin cost Flair an Undisputed WWE Championship match against Hollywood Hulk Hogan, making Flair booking Bradshaw against Big Show and X-Pac (Hall was legitimately fired the week before) in a handicap match and booking Austin in a lumberjack match against a new nWo member.
 After the nWo defeated Bradshaw, Flair revealed Booker T as the new nWo member.
 Despite the entire lumberjacks being heels, Austin defeated Booker T, but he was attacked by the nWo and Flair after the match.

+Another feud going from the SmackDown! brand was a hair vs hair match between Edge and Kurt Angle.
+Less than a year after Edge pinned Angle to be crowned King of the Ring, the former was positioned as a future headlining babyface.
+However, Angle was victorious when they met the prior month at Backlash.
+Edge was able to showcase the comedic side of his persona in segments leading into the rematch and was instrumental in popularizing "You suck!" chants towards Angle that would follow him in his career.
+According to Angle, McMahon intended for his head to be shaved as part of a more serious character shift.